Good Graces

 "Good Graces" is a song by American singer Sabrina Carpenter from her sixth studio album, Short n' Sweet (2024).
 The song became available as the album's third track on August 23, 2024, when it was released by Island Records.
 A pop and R&B song with Miami bass and UK garage influences and hip-hop rhythms, Carpenter wrote it with songwriters Julia Michaels and Amy Allen and its producers, John Ryan and Julian Bunetta.

-Commercially, "Good Graces" reached the top twenty in the Australia, Canada, New Zealand, Sweden, and the United States, and also reached number 15 on the Billboard Global 200.
+Commercially, "Good Graces" reached the top twenty in Australia, Canada, New Zealand, Sweden, and the United States, and also reached number 15 on the Billboard Global 200.
 The song received mixed reception with some praising the 1990s R&B influences and Carpenter's vocal delivery and others criticizing the song's lyricism.

 Background

 In January 2021, Sabrina Carpenter signed a recording contract with Island Records.
 She announced that she was working on her sixth studio album in March 2024, exploring new genres and expecting that it would herald a new chapter in her life.
 In anticipation of her performance at Coachella, Carpenter announced that a single called "Espresso" would be released on April 11, 2024.
 The song was a surprise success, becoming her first number one single on the Billboard Global 200 chart and her first song to enter the top 10 on the Billboard Hot 100.
 She followed this with "Please Please Please" (2024), which reached number one on the Billboard Hot 100.

 Preceding an official announcement, billboards bearing tweets about Carpenter's height began appearing throughout New York City.
 On June 3, 2024, she announced that the album, titled Short n' Sweet, would be released by Island Records on August 23, 2024, and revealed its cover artwork.
 The tracklist was revealed on July 9, 2024.

 Carpenter wrote the song "Good Graces" with songwriters Julia Michaels and Amy Allen and its producers, John Ryan and Julian Bunetta.
 The song became available for digital download on the album, which was released on August 23, 2024.